owncloud-archive/documentation/admin_manual/configuration_user/user_auth_ldap.rst

 User Home Folder Naming Rule:
-  By default, the ownCloud server creates the user directory in your ownCloud data directory and gives it the ownCloud username, e.g., ``/var/www/owncloud/data/alice``.
+  By default, the ownCloud server creates the user directory in your ownCloud data directory and gives it the ownCloud username, e.g., ``/var/www/owncloud/data/alice`` if your data directory is set to be ``/var/www/owncloud/data``.

   You may want to override this setting and name it after an LDAP attribute value, e.g., ``cn``.
-The attribute can also return an absolute path, e.g.
+The attribute can return either an absolute path, e.g.
-  ``/mnt/storage43/alice``.
+  ``/mnt/storage43/alice`` or a relative path which must not begin with a ``/``, e.g. CloudUsers/CookieMonster.
+This relative path is then created inside the data directory (e.g. ``/var/www/owncloud/data/CloudUsers/CookieMonster``).
 Leave it empty for default behavior.

 Please bear in mind the following, when using these fields to assign user quota limits.
 It should help to alleviate any, potential, confusion.